alyssc/alyssc.github.io/index.md

 <img class="profile-picture" src="me.jpg" style="width:200px;height:200px;">

 Hi!
 I am a student at Harvard studying applied math and computer science.
 This website is a work-in-progress.
-Testing!

 ## Education
 ### Harvard University, May 2022